sahibammar/momd/Documentation/EF CORE/README.md

 EF Core isn’t a good fit; you could use a fast, but development-time-hungry library because there isn’t much to write.
-But if you have a large application, with lots of boring admin accesses and a few important customer-facing accesses, then a hybrid approach could work for you (see chapter 13 for an example of a mixed EF Core/Dapperapplication).
+But if you have a large application, with lots of boring admin accesses and a few important customer-facing accesses, then a hybrid approach could work for you (see chapter 13 for an example of a mixed EF Core/Dapper application).

 **Summary**
 - EF Core is an object-relational mapper (O/RM) that uses Microsoft’s Language